Ozurumba/tutorial-doc/docs/source/fmcg.rst

 Fmcg Current Price Documentation
 =====

-**Admin** Currentprice is the platform used to Create/ Edit/ Duplicate/ Delete the following :
+**Fmcg** Currentprice is the platform used to Create/ Edit/ Duplicate/ Delete the following :

 Surveys
 Categories